mimiflynn/arduino-node-temp-humidity/nodejs/README.md

 ## Development

+Since this is a mix of a couple things, I have two terminals running watches: one running `npm start` and another running `webpack --watch`.

 # Boilerplate Info

 This app was built using the [node express and mongoose boilerplate.](https://github.com/madhums/node-express-mongoose) ([This is an example app using the boilerplate.](https://github.com/madhums/node-express-mongoose-demo)) It was modified to use React templates in the backend and reorganized to share those templates with the frontend.